-Mari Tip: I suggest if you want to give to please donate items to either a church in Havana or any family living in the countryside (not Vinales because, again, very touristy).
+Mari Tip: I suggest if you want to give to please donate items to a community project or any family living in the countryside (not Vinales because, again, very touristy).
 Many Cubans are not as fortunate to have family on the outside that can send them remittances.
 Plus, you’ll get a very local and cultural experience doing it that way!

 If you have more questions, please don’t hesitate to contact us.

 AND MIL MIL GRACIAS!